 It usually takes WW Chan about 9 days to tailor a suit – including fittings.
 If you are considering a bespoke suit from WW Chan while in Hong Kong, you should give yourself at least that much time.
 While 9 days is an extremely fast turnaround time for a bespoke garment, many street tailor shops will offer tourists a new garment within 24h.
 But this is not the kind of customer WW Chan is aiming for.

 Other than the shop in Hong Kong, WW Chan is available at the Armoury Haberdashery and recently WW Chann opened a store in Shanghai.
 If you cannot travel to Asia, they also offer tours to the US as well as to London on a regular basis.
-You will find the exact dates on their website under Tours (in the top right corner).
-Of course, it will take not just days but months to receive a new bespoke suit that way – but that is still good for a travelling tailor.
+You will find the exact dates on their website under ‘Tours’ (in the top right corner).
+Of course, it will not take days, but rather months to receive a new bespoke suit that way – but that is still good for a travelling tailor.

 I can wholeheartedly recommend W.W.
 Chan to anybody who would like to get a bespoke suit made in Hong Kong.
 After visiting numerous tailors in Hong Kong, I know that W.W.
-Chan was, to me, the only tailor I would ever order a suit from in Hong Kong.
+Chan was, to me, the only tailor I would ever order a suit from in the region.

 Photo Credit: The Armoury Haberdashery